10 Ways To Get Free Government Money

 Avoid Scams

-Unfortunately, various financial scams may appear when trying to access financial help.
-The government wants to help people with legitimate claims of financial need, but they will only contact you to offer free money or grants with an application process through state agencies.
-If you believe someone is scamming you, contact and report it to the Federal Trade Commission (FTC).
+Unfortunately, various financial scams may appear when seeking financial help.
+The government wants to help people with legitimate financial needs, but it will only contact you to offer free money or grants through an application process administered by state agencies.
+If you believe someone is scamming you, contact the Federal Trade Commission (FTC) and report it.